End Duke Energy’s monopoly in North Carolina? It’s complicated

 Retail competition is another matter.
 Most open to the possibility is Energy Justice North Carolina, the coalition of more than a dozen community, state and national environmental groups organized around ending the Duke monopoly.
 They see retail competition as a potential avenue for the historically marginalized to take control of their energy production.

-“There’s no doubt that there will be a transition toward a more regenerative economy and away from an extractive economy,” said Connie Leeper, an organizer with the North Carolina Climate Justice Collective and one of the original founders of the coalition.
+“There’s no doubt that there will be a transition toward a more regenerative economy and away from an extractive economy,” said Connie Leeper, an organizer with coalition members NCWARN and North Carolina Climate Justice Collective.
 “Will that be a just transition?”

 But others worry complete deregulation could allow energy companies to prey on vulnerable customers.
 “It could potentially increase clean energy penetration,” said Peter Ledford, general counsel for the North Carolina Sustainable Energy Association, “but retail competition comes with so many consumer-protection concerns.”